Buellton, California

 Buellton is a small city in Santa Barbara County, California, United States.
 It is located in the Santa Ynez Valley, 3 mi west of Solvang.
 The population was 5,161 at the 2020 census, up from 4,828 at the 2010 census.

-Located at the junction of U.S. Route 101 and State Route 246, Buellton attracts many travelers.
-It is a town which is home to various hotels, restaurants, parks and shops.
-It may be most famous for its nickname “Home of Split Pea Soup,” which is a reference to Pea Soup Andersen's Restaurant.
-Buellton traces its beginnings to 1867 when a portion of a Mexican land grant was deeded Rufus T. Buell and his brother.
+Located at the junction of U.S. Route 101 and State Route 246, Buellton attracts travelers to hotels, restaurants, parks and shops.
+It may be most famous for its nickname “Home of Split Pea Soup,” which is a reference to the former Pea Soup Andersen's Restaurant that shut down in 2024.
+Buellton traces its beginnings to 1867 when a portion of a Mexican land grant was deeded to Rufus T. Buell and his brother.
 They developed a successful cattle ranch in the 19th century.

 History

 Buellton is named for Rufus T. Buell, an early settler who owned the Rancho San Carlos de Jonata Mexican land grant.
 It has been a minor tourist destination since the 1920s, and became increasingly popular after the opening of Pea Soup Andersen's in 1924.
 This and an abundance of fuel, lodging and other traveler services led Buellton to adopt the nickname "Servicetown, USA."

 Buellton has also experienced increased notoriety due to the film Sideways (2004), which was filmed in Buellton and Solvang.
 The City has gained additional tourism due to many nearby wineries, two popular breweries, and the Flying Flags RV Resort.